 If hemolytic anemia is suspected, testing should include serum indirect bilirubin, lactate dehydrogenase, and haptoglobin levels.
 Testing for specific etiologies may include direct antiglobulin test, G6PD deficiency screening test, osmotic fragility, and/or hemoglobin electrophoresis.
 (See "Overview of hemolytic anemias in children".)

 If iron deficiency is suspected, additional studies may include serum ferritin, iron, and total iron binding capacity (TIBC).
 Iron studies are not necessary in children <2 years old who present with a mild microcytic anemia and a suggestive dietary history.
 A therapeutic trial of iron may be used to confirm the diagnosis in these children.
-(See "Iron deficiency in infants and young children: Screening, prevention, clinical manifestations, and diagnosis", section on 'Empiric trial of iron therapy'.)
+(See "Iron deficiency in infants and children <12 years: Screening, prevention, clinical manifestations, and diagnosis", section on 'Empiric trial of iron therapy'.)

 Testing for other nutritional deficiencies and/or lead poisoning may include serum folate, B12, and lead levels.
 (See "Clinical manifestations and diagnosis of vitamin B12 and folate deficiency" and "Childhood lead poisoning: Clinical manifestations and diagnosis".)